 - Contributions to various other modules.

 My research is focused on the history of European integration and international organisations more broadly.
 I am interested in exploring the historical origins and longer-term developments of EU policies as well as the emergence of international administrations such as the High Authority and the European Commission.
-I am also interested in biographical and prosopographical research, in particular of transnational civil servants and actors.
+I am also interested in biographical and prosopographical research, in particular of transnational actors.
 I am happy to supervise PhD students in any of the above or related areas.

 For details of all my research outputs, visit my WestminsterResearch profile.